New York’s Non-Profit Revitalization Act

 Navigators for Nonprofits

-Pillsbury is far ahead of the field in this area, having advised clients in more than fifty nonprofit organization mergers, consolidations, and other combinations.
-Notable past transactions include the merger of America’s Community Bankers into the American Bankers Association; a consolidating the World Presidents’ Organization with the Young Presidents’ Organization that involved an unsuccessful proxy challenge; two transactions merging the American Plastics Council into the American Chemistry Council; and merging fifty state chapters into a national health charity; and consolidating five national organizations in an amateur sport.
+Pillsbury is far ahead of the field in this area, having advised clients in more than 50 nonprofit organization mergers, consolidations and other combinations.
+Notable past transactions include the merger of America’s Community Bankers into the American Bankers Association; a consolidation of the World Presidents’ Organization with the Young Presidents’ Organization that involved an unsuccessful proxy challenge; two transactions merging the American Plastics Council into the American Chemistry Council; merging 50 state chapters into a national health charity; and consolidating five national organizations in an amateur sport.
 Each deal raises unique operational and legal challenges that play to our firm’s full-service, cross-practice strengths.

 Nonprofit organizations often request our assistance to ensure consistency of their articles and bylaws with state law.
 We also provide interpretations of bylaw provisions relevant to governance issues or disputes.
 Our lawyers establish related charitable and education foundations, from incorporation and adoption of bylaws to obtaining tax-exempt status.
 The firm advises on how best to structure the relationships with affiliated organizations in order to maximize efficiency and minimize potential liability.
 We counsel clients on voting requirements and board committee issues.
-And our attorneys have often been engaged as principal outside consultants in overall governance reform of nonprofits, from a one-billion-dollar-budget national membership organization to dozens of others.
+Our lawyers have often been engaged as principal outside consultants in overall governance reform of nonprofits, from a one billion-dollar budget national membership organization to dozens of others.

-Our attorneys have counseled and advocated for exempt organizations on every conceivable issue, from obtaining/maintaining exemption, to unrelated business income, to state and local tax issues.
-Nonprofits are interested in maximizing non-dues revenues through affinity, sponsorship, preferred provider, endorsement, and other programs.
+Our lawyers have counseled and advocated for exempt organizations on every conceivable issue, from obtaining/maintaining exemption, to unrelated business income, to state and local tax issues.
+Nonprofits are interested in maximizing non-dues revenues through affinity, sponsorship, preferred provider, endorsement and other programs.
 Pillsbury provides legal advice on relevant agreements and extensive experience in minimizing tax liability.

 Most nonprofit organizations have trademarks, slogans, logos and copyrighted materials.
-Pillsbury provides counsel on appropriate use policies, protection regimes, infringement, and licenses to third parties.
-We advise our clients on contracts with publishers as well as appropriate releases and assignments for authors, speakers, and editors.
-And we have often litigated significant intellectual property disputes involving nonprofits.
+Pillsbury provides counsel on appropriate use policies, protection regimes, infringement and licenses to third parties.
+We advise our clients on contracts with publishers as well as appropriate releases and assignments for authors, speakers and editors.
+We have often litigated significant intellectual property disputes involving nonprofits.